AninditaBasu/indica/docs/how_to_curse.md

 - Atharva Veda, 7.59
 ```

-The Rig Veda APIs are restricted to only the Rig Veda verses, which don't really contain curses.
-But, you can still formulate curses by looking at the data returned by the Vedic Soceity API.

-This tutorial shows you how to curse like you were living in those times.
+This tutorial shows you how to curse like you were living in the vedic times.

 ## Possible paths